Lipids Information

 Statins are a group of medications that help to reduce cholesterol which in some cases can lower your risk of heart attack and stroke by up to 25%.
 Statins are designed to be taken every night and are generally considered to be safe.
 However as with any medication, unwanted side effects can occur.

-Please see the NHS statins website for further information about statins and take a look at this for help in making a decision: Cardiovascular disease: risk assessment and reduction, including lipid modification (nice.org.uk) If you then wish to start the Statin then reply to the text sent or if you wish to discuss further submit an Econsult to discuss with a Clinical Pharmacist.
+Please see the NHS statins website for further information about statins and take a look at this for help in making a decision: Should I take a statin?
+NICE.
+If you then wish to start our first choice Statin then reply to the text sent or if you wish to discuss further submit an eConsult to discuss with a Clinical Pharmacist.

 Please also see this useful educational video